Are you a parent and getting ready to file taxe? Learn how you can take care of your little ones and save money with our quick and

-Kids and Taxes: Six Financial Steps to Take
+Kids and Taxes: Financial Steps to Take

 As parents, it’s important to make sure you have your finances squared away.
 The problem is we usually don’t have much time to devote it.

-The first two years includes many doctor visits.
+The first two years include many doctor visits even if your kid is healthy.
 Make sure you fill out the paperwork to get your child added to your health insurance plan.

 You may be able to lower your taxable income and take care of your new medical expenses by using a Flexible Spending Account through your job.

 Check with Human Resources and see how you can properly adjust your withholdings for your paychecks this year.

+Those are the essentials you need to know when it comes to kids and taxes.
 If you want to find out more details, please feel free to check out some of my contributing posts over at TurboTax.

 We’ve been using TurboTax for years and love how easy it is to get our taxes done.
 You can check them out and see which edition of TurboTax is right for you.